-The 3-axis MEMS accelerometer inside the Vibration Sentry RT accurately measures static (DC) and dynamic (AC) acceleration signals with an adjustable sampling rate of up to 3.2 kHz.
+The 3-axis MEMS accelerometer inside the Vibration Sentry E accurately measures static (DC) and dynamic (AC) acceleration signals with an adjustable sampling rate of up to 3.2 kHz.

-The accelerometer's dynamic range is +-16g.
+The accelerometer's dynamic range is either +-16g or +-200g, depending on the model.
 It does not include any anti-aliasing filters, so to avoid aliasing the sampling frequency should be chosen above twice the frequency content of the measured signal.

 An adjustable-frequency high-pass filter can be added to the measurement path.
 The high-pass filter is required to measure RMS vibration levels.
 Otherwise the measured RMS levels would be biased by the DC component.
-On the other hand, inclination measurements require NOT to use the high-pass filter.
+On the other hand, inclination measurements require the measurement of the DC component, so DO NOT use the high-pass filter for inclinations.